SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Thermoelectric materials offer a promising pathway to directly convert waste heat to electricity.
 However, achieving high performance remains challenging due to intrinsic trade-offs between electrical conductivity, the Seebeck coefficient, and thermal conductivity, which are further complicated by the presence of defects.
 This review explores how artificial intelligence (AI) and machine learning (ML) are transforming thermoelectric materials design.
 Advanced ML approaches including deep neural networks, graph-based models, and transformer architectures, integrated with high-throughput simulations and growing databases, effectively capture structure-property relationships in a complex multiscale defect space and overcome the “curse of dimensionality”.
 This review discusses AI-enhanced defect engineering strategies such as composition optimization, entropy and dislocation engineering, and grain boundary design, along with emerging inverse design techniques for generating materials with targeted properties.
 Finally, it outlines future opportunities in novel physics mechanisms and sustainability, highlighting the critical role of AI in accelerating the discovery of thermoelectric materials.

-**Tags:** artificial intelligence, defect engineering, machine learning, thermoelectrics
+**Tags:** machine learning, artificial intelligence, defect engineering, thermoelectrics

 ---

-## 286. Artificial Intelligence-Driven Approaches in Semiconductor Research
+## 287. Artificial Intelligence-Driven Approaches in Semiconductor Research

 **Authors:** Yiqiang Zheng, Hao Xu, Zhexin Li, Linlin Li, Yongchao Yu, Pengfei Jiang, Yanmeng Shi, Jing Zhang, Yuqing Huang, Qing Luo, Zheng Lou, Lili Wang